mrenrich84/CV/README.md

 TDD was another revelation: I found it so beatiful and easy to code with tests on your side and I cannot think about surviving in this world without it.

 #### Attention to detail
-I have been responsible of archiving file systems with no clear structure,s where naming where almost random and everything was messed up.
+I had the unpleasent responsibility of archiving file systems with no clear structures, where naming where almost random and everything was messed up.
 I worked on logs where colleagues were taking notes for themselves only (sometimes not even in English!).
-I saw and appreciated companies that constrain everybody to work on defined standards.
+I saw and appreciated companies that constrained everybody to work on defined standards.

 Throguh these experiences, I learned the importance of being a details maniac and consider your colleagues while working on a project.